My Favorite Gluten-free Snacks at Disney World

 Why Disney Is a Gluten-Free Paradise

-Where food worries fade and families can simply have fun
+Where food worries fade and families can simply have fun.

 For many people who must eat gluten-free, travel can feel stressful before it even begins.
 Questions about cross-contact, limited menu options, and the fear of getting sick often overshadow the excitement of vacation planning.
 But Disney does something different; it turns dining into an experience.